-Louis holds an undergraduate degree in early childhood education from Queens College and a graduate degree in Infant and Toddler Development and Behavior from Wheelock College (1983).
+Louis holds a B.A. in Early Childhood Education from Queens College and M.S.Ed. from Wheelock College in Infant and Toddler Development and Behavior.